Logan Eco Forum

 The purpose of the day was to explore the many ways we can connect to nature, how this benefits us as individuals and as a community, and to showcase Council's environmental initiatives in this area.

-Outcomes from the engagement activities held during the day are summarised in the story board which included the following key messages:
+Outcomes from the engagement activities held during the day included the following key messages:

 - the community support working across boundaries and at a whole of catchment level to deliver the best possible future;